syncfusion-content/fileformat-docs/File-Formats/DocIO/Format-Data-Lable.md

 ## Set the Position of Data Labels

-The following code snippet illustrates how to set the position of the data lable in chart.
+The following code snippet illustrates how to set the position of the data label in chart.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}